-Novastar Ventures Limited ("Novastar Ventures" or "Novastar") hereby affirms its status as a signatory to the Operating Principles for Impact Management (the "Impact Principles").
+Novastar Ventures Limited ("Novastar Ventures" or "Novastar") hereby affirms its status as a signatory to the Impact Principles.
 Crafted by the International Finance Corporation (IFC) in consultation with external stakeholders, the Impact Principles support the development of the impact investing industry by establishing a common discipline and framework for the management of investments to create social and environmental value.